Rising Star (Israeli TV series): Season 8 (2021)

-For this season, the show is not used to select the Israeli representative for the Eurovision Song Contest 2022 (The X Factor Israel received this honor instead).
+For this season, the show was not used to select the Israeli representative for the Eurovision Song Contest 2022 (The X Factor Israel received this role instead).
 Instead, the grand prize for the winner is one million shekels for starting his career, similar to season 1.
 The cast of hosts and judges remained the same as the previous season, with Ninet Tayeb joining the judges as well.